-The Matrix Wizard provides an intuitive way to create matrices of questions that have similar structure, including Likert scales.
-Here's an example:Thanks for visiting our store.
-Please tell us about your visit.
+The Matrix Wizard provides an intuitive way to create matrices of questions that have similar structure.
+There are three kins of matrices that can be created:

 1 Begin by providing a name for the matrix.
 The matrix will be created as a series of questions; all questions in the matrix will begin with this name, followed by an underscore.